frsyuki/spread/doc/command.md

        add_data <key> <data>               set data
        addv_data <vname> <key> <data>      set data with version name update_attrs <key> <json>           update attributes
-       remove <key>                        remove the data and attributes
+       delete <key>                        delete the data and attributes deletet <time> <key>                delete the data and attributes using the time deletev <vname> <key>               delete the data and attributes using the version name remove <key>                        remove the data and attributes

 ### spreadtop: monitoring tool like 'top'